zaleni/WSA/README.md

 ## 🗞️ News

-- [2026-05-18]: 🏆 Our fully open-source WSA model **WSA ranked 4th/100+ teams on the [RoboChallenge CVPR 2026 leaderboard](https://robochallenge.ai/competition/cvpr).** (Team: MagicBot)
+- [2026-05-18]: 🏆 **WSA ranked 4th out of 100+ teams on the [RoboChallenge CVPR 2026 leaderboard](https://robochallenge.ai/competition/cvpr)** with fully open-source weights and code.
+(Team: MagicBot)
-- [2026-05-31]: 🎉 Release of WSA training, evaluation, and inference code.
+- [2026-05-31]: 🎉 Released the WSA training, evaluation, and inference code.
-- [2026-05-31]: 🤗 Released the WSA paper and the WSA Hugging Face model collection with Base, RoboTwin, and LIBERO models.
+- [2026-05-31]: 🤗 Released the WSA Hugging Face model collection, including Base, RoboTwin, and LIBERO checkpoints.

 <a id="todo-list"></a>

 ## TODO List

-- [x] Provide RoboTwin, LIBERO, and real world robot example inference workflows.
+- [x] Provide RoboTwin, LIBERO, and real-world robot example inference workflows.
-- [x] Release WSA policy code and finetuning scripts.
+- [x] Release WSA policy code and fine-tuning scripts.
 - [x] Release WSA pretraining scripts.
-- [ ] Release paper on arxiv and citation.
+- [ ] Release the arXiv paper and citation.
-- [ ] Release results and models on more benchmarks.
-- [ ] **[Coming soon] Release WSA Large model code, a 6B WSA model using Wan2.2 video model as backbone.**
+- [ ] **[Coming soon] Release the WSA-Large code for the 6B WSA model based on the Wan2.2 model backbone.**
-- [ ] **Release WSA Large model weights and results.**
+- [ ] **Release WSA-Large weights and benchmark results.**

 ## Table of Contents
 - [Framework](#framework)